Steps for Shipping Equine Semen to Canada During the Current CEM Restrictions

 As one can see, it's not difficult, but there are some specific steps that must be completed.
 If they are not, then the semen will be rejected at the time of inspection by CBSA.
 The requirement for endorsement by USDA-Aphis in particular is the item that may produce impossible time constraints for some.
 Obviously frozen semen will permit longer time-delays.

 Note that there are NO differences as to the region where the horse is located.
 Some Internet bulletin board posts that we have seen reference the stallion being in a "CEM free zone", a "State not currently affected" or from a "USDA Certified CEM-Free farm" and that it might make a difference, but it makes no difference to the import requirements.
 It is semen from ALL farms and ALL of the USA that must be certified in the manner described!

 "Zoosanitary Export Certificate for Semen" Declaration wording:

 The horse semen is certified as free of Contagious Equine Metritis (CEM) as follows:

-The donor stallion(s) have not been on a premises where T.equigenitalis has been isolated during the 60 days immediately preceding collection of the semen for export to Canada or a premises currently under quarantine or investigation for CEM.
+The donor horse(s) have not been on a premise where T.equigenitalis has been isolated during the 60 days immediately preceding collection of the semen for export to Canada or premises currently under quarantine or investigation for CEM.

 The semen was processed using an extender that contains antibiotics effective against T.equigenitalis.